 One great way to become more familiar with portfolios, and to see the diversity of styles, organization, and design, is to look at some examples from students at UW and other universities.
 Remember that your portfolio should represent you, and as such, it can look however you want.
 Check out the following examples for inspiration.

-Here are a few finalized portfolio examples from students who have completed Honors 496:
+Here are a few portfolio examples:

 - Donelyn Rollolazo